fserb/bkc/pages/bouncing/bouncing.md

 ```

 For each dimension, we check if the circle is touching each side of the screen,
-and if it is, we move it in and invert the velocity.
+and if it is, we move it back in and invert the velocity in that axis.

 ```op:bounce+1,lens:bounce+update
   if (obj.pos.x <= obj.radius || obj.pos.x >= W - obj.radius) {